Take the quiz

 More convenient

-Lingual braces can hurt or cause chafing or sores when in contact with the tongue.
-Whereas transparent aligners have a smooth surface that prevents all the chafing and discomfort that is typical of lingual orthodontics.
+Lingual braces can hurt or cause chafing or sores when in contact with the tongue, whereas transparent aligners have a smooth surface that prevents chafing.

 More hygienic